 - In a large roasting pan, add most of the chopped vegetables and lemon.
 Drizzle with the vegetable oil.

 - Take the turkey out of the fridge/brine.
 Pat dry with paper towels.
 Place over the vegetables in the roasting pan.
 Take the remainder of the chopped vegetables and stuff inside the cavity of the turkey.
 Let sit for a bit so it comes down to almost room temp.

 - Rub the herb butter all over and under the skin.
 If the turkey is cold, it will harden a little in some places and make it harder to rub, but it will still be absolutely fine!
 If there is leftover herb butter, drop it inside the cavity and on top of the veggies in the pan.
 Trust me, no one is ever mad at extra butter.

 - Place a lid (if your roasting pan comes with one) over it or tent the bird with foil so it doesn’t burn.
-Pop in the oven.
+Pop in the oven and drop the heat to 325.
 The rule is typically 13 mins per pound, so if you have a 15 pound turkey, it should be roughly 3 1/2 hours.
 Make sure to baste every half hour.
 If you don’t have a turkey baster, you can just use a big spoon and drizzle over the top.

 - Take the lid or tin foil off towards the last hour so the skin can brown up.
-I sometimes cover the wing tips with tin foil still, because those brown quicker than the rest and can burn.
+I sometimes raise the heat back up for the last hour to 425 too.
+And I cover the wing tips with tin foil still, because those brown quicker than the rest and can burn.

 - Let the turkey rest for 10 minutes or so before carving.
 And for the love of god, don’t use an electric knife.
 Unless you have a really good one or something.
 When I used one of those, I turned my turkey into cat food.